+ACTIVITY TIMELINE

-ACTIVITY TIMELINE 1.
-Develop draft report - November 1, 2011 - Describe project activities; December 31, 2011 Summarize findings and identify key issues; Make specific recommendations for middle mile network deployment and strategies to better meet the anchor institution broadband service needs; and Work with FRBA liaison to finalize report.
-2. Deliver final report and make oral presentations of findings to FRBA staff.
-December 31, 2011 delineated in Table 3.
+1. Develop draft report - November 1, 2011 -

+Describe project activities; December 31, 2011

+Summarize findings and identify key issues;

+Make specific recommendations for middle mile network deployment and

+strategies to better meet the anchor institution broadband service needs; and

+Work with NFBA liaison to finalize report.

+2. Deliver final report and make oral presentations of findings to NFBA staff and NFBA December 31, 2011

+board of directors.

-These activities will be conducted to address Task 4 and outcomes will be reported in the final report due December 31, 2011.
+These activities will be conducted to address Task 4 and outcomes will be reported in the final report now due December 31, 2011.